-is observed, synthesis modeling is needed.
+To examine whether variations in the SFR can account for the decline of the H $\alpha$ -to-FUV ratio of the magnitude that is observed, synthesis modeling is needed.
 Here the work of Iglesias-Paramo et al. (2004) can be directly applied.
-Iglesias-Paramo et al. (2004) sought to use the H α -to-FUV flux ratio to constrain the effects of the cluster environment on the recent SFH of spiral galaxies, and computed a grid of Starburst99 models for a range of burst amplitudes and durations, assuming a Salpeter IMF.
-The bursts were superimposed on 13 Gyr old models which were evolved assuming an exponentially declining SFR, with decay timescales typical of values normally used to fit star-forming galaxies (from 3 to 15 Gyr).
-Variations in the predicted H α -to-FUV flux ratio were found to be insensitive to differences in decay timescale values within this range.
-The results of their modeling are tabulated, and it is shown that in order to produce H α -to-FUV flux ratios that are on average about a factor of 2 lower than the fiducial equilibrium value in a given sample, bursts which elevate the SFR of the galaxies by a factor of 100 for a 100 Myr duration are required.
+Iglesias-Paramo et al. (2004) sought to use the H $\alpha$ -to-FUV flux ratio to constrain the effects of the cluster environment on the recent SFH of spiral galaxies, and computed a grid of Starburst99 models for a range of burst amplitudes and durations, assuming a Salpeter IMF.
+The bursts were superimposed on 13 Gyr-old models which were evolved assuming an exponentially declining SFR, with decay timescales typical of values normally used to fit star forming galaxies (from 3 to 15 Gyr).
+Variations in the predicted H $\alpha$ -to-FUV flux ratio were found to be insensitive to differences in decay timescale values within this range.
+The results of their modeling are tabulated, and it is shown that in order to produce $H\alpha$ -to-FUV flux ratios that are on average about a factor of two lower than the fiducial equilibrium value in a given sample, bursts which elevate the SFR of the galaxies by a factor of 100 for a 100 Myr duration are required.
 However, such large amplitude bursts do not appear to commonly occur in the overall dwarf galaxy population.
-The most direct constraints on burst amplitudes and durations in dwarf galaxies are provided by studies which reconstruct SFHs from resolved observations of stellar populations in the nearest low-mass systems.
-Most recently, Weisz et al. (2008) and McQuinn et al. (2009) have analyzed Hubble Space Telescope (HST)/Advanced Camera for Surveys (ACS) imaging of dwarf galaxies in the M81 group and a small sample of low-mass starburst systems, respectively.
-Typical burst amplitudes range from a few to ~ 10 , an order of magnitude smaller than the factor of 100 bursts required to depress the H α -to-FUV flux ratios by a factor of 2.
-Further, the 11HUGS sample itself provides a statistical constraint on the average dwarf galaxy starburst amplitude via the ratio of fraction of star formation (as traced by H α) concentrated in starbursts to their number fraction (Lee et al. 2009).
-The high degree of statistical completeness of 11HUGS makes this calculation possible for galaxies with $M_B < -15$, and again, the burst amplitude is found to be relatively modest (\sim 4), at least for this population of dwarfs.
-From the above arguments it appears that modest starbursts by themselves, even if they are common in low-mass systems, cannot explain the observed deviation in the H α -to-FUV flux ratios from the expected value.
+The most direct constraints on burst amplitudes and durations in dwarf galaxies are provided by studies which reconstruct star formation histories from resolved observations of stellar populations in the nearest low-mass systems.
+Most recently, Weisz et al. (2008) and McQuinn et al. (2009) have analyzed HST/ACS imaging of dwarf galaxies in the M81 group and a small sample of low-mass starburst systems, respectively.
+Typical burst amplitudes range from a few to $\sim 10$ , an order of magnitude smaller than the factor of 100 bursts required to depress the H $\alpha$ -to-FUV flux ratios by a factor of 2.
+Further, the 11HUGS sample itself provides a statistical constraint on the average dwarf galaxy starburst amplitude via the ratio of fraction of star formation (as traced by $H\alpha$ ) concentrated in starbursts to their number fraction (Lee et al. 2009a).
+The high degree of statistical completeness of 11HUGS makes this calculation possible for galaxies with $M_B < -15$ , and again, the burst amplitude is found to be relatively modest ( $\sim 4$ ), at least for this population of dwarfs.
+From the above arguments it appears that modest starbursts by themselves, even if they are common in low-mass systems, cannot explain the observed deviation in the H $\alpha$ -to-FUV flux ratios from the expected value.